-Moat will have snagged the property ahead of the completion date and there will be no opportunity for you to undertake any snagging at the property ahead of or after completion, this includes you appointing a professional to undertake any snagging on your behalf.
+Snagging is checking new build homes for minor faults that need to be rectified.
+Your new home will have been thoroughly snagged ahead of your completion date.
+There won't be the opportunity for you to snag your home before of or after your completion date.
+This includes you appointing a professional to undertake any snagging on your behalf.